Sanjay0302/Sensor-Workshop/Codes/Telegram/Telegram.md

   }
   Serial.print("\nWiFi connected.
 IP address: ");
   Serial.println(WiFi.localIP());

-  //just sending the msg that bot is started bot.sendMessage(CHAT_ID, "Bot started up", "");
+  //this is the extra line that should be added bot.sendMessage(CHAT_ID, "Bot started up", "");
 }

 void loop() {

 }

 ```